 (2) presenting a false statement or concealing material facts that should have been stated;

 (3) failing to perform duties as director or executive under Section 89/7;

 (4) allowing any person to use one’s own securities trading account or banking account for payment of securities trading, or using any person’s securities trading account or banking account.

-Civil penalty can be imposed when the SEC Office is granted an approval of the Civil Penalty Committee, which comprises five members, namely:
+Civil penalty can be imposed when the SEC Office is granted an approval of the Civil Sanction Committee, which comprises five members, namely:

 (1) the Attorney-General;

 (2) the Permanent Secretary of the Ministry of Finance;

 (3) the Director-General of the Department of Special Investigation;

 (4) the Governor of the Bank of Thailand; and